The IBMAP approach for Markov networks structure learning: Experimental results

 \subsection{Synthetic data experiments: random underlying structures}

-A first set of experiments were conducted on artificial datasets, generated using a Gibbs sampler on randomly generated Markov networks (structure plus parameters).
-This allows a systematic and controlled study, providing datasets with known underlying structures to allow the control of the complexity of the problem, and the ability to better asses the quality of structures obtained by each algorithm.
+A first set of experiments was conducted on synthetic datasets, generated by using a Gibbs sampler on randomly generated Markov networks (structure plus parameters).
+This allows a systematic and controlled study, and provides datasets with known underlying structures to control the complexity of the problem, and to better assess the quality of the structures learned by each algorithm.

-To measure structural errors in the structures learned for each algorithm, we report the \emph{Hamming distance} between the learned structure and the underlying one, i.e., the sum of false positive and false negative edges of the learned structure.

-Another quality measure that we use in this work for assessing the structures learned, is the well known F-measure, an harmonic mean of precision and recall quality measures, commonly used in the information retrieval community.
+For measuring the structural errors of the structures learned, we report the \emph{Hamming distance} between the learned structure and the underlying one, i.e., the sum of false positive and false negative edges of the learned structure.
+Another quality measure that we use in this work for assessing the structures learned, is the well known F-measure, a harmonic mean of precision and recall quality measures, commonly used in the information retrieval community.
 Precision indicates how good was the algorithm in learning correct independences (that is, the relation between the true independences that were found, over all independences found by the algorithm).
-Instead, recall indicates how good was the algorithm in learning independences, but over all the correct independences present in the real structure (that is, the relation between the correct independences that were found, over the total of independences existent in the underlying structure).
+Instead, recall indicates how good was the algorithm in learning independences, but over all the correct independences present in the real structure (that is, the relation between the correct independences that were found, over the total of independences in the underlying structure).
 Then, the F-measure is computed as follows:

+Additionally, at the end of this section, we show the runtime of our experiments, in order to discuss the computational complexities of the competitor algorithms.

-The synthetic random Markov networks were generated for domains of $n \in \{75, 100, 200\}$ binary variables.
+The synthetic random Markov networks were generated for domains of $n \in \{100, 200, 500\}$ binary variables.
 For each domain size, $10$ random networks were generated for increasing connectivities $\tau \in \{1,2,4,8\}$, by considering as edges the first $n\tau/2$ variable pairs of a random permutation of the set of all variable pairs.
 It is worth mentioning that with increasing values of $\tau$, it is increasingly difficult to learn the structure.
-Given these Markov networks, we report the quality of structures learned by GSMN, \HHCMN, and \ibmaphc~ using portions of each dataset with increasing number of datapoints $D \in \{25,50,100,200,400,800,1600,3200\}$, for each $(n,\tau)$ combination.
+Given these Markov networks, we report the quality of structures learned by GSMN, \HHCMN, and \ibmaphc~using portions of each dataset with increasing number of datapoints $D \in \{25,50,100,200,400,800,1600,3200\}$, for each $(n,\tau)$ combination.